HxCKDMS/MinecraftRx/README.md

 <b> Please note this mod may not fully be family friendly as it contains mild refrences to illcit drugs! </b>

-Currently only for 1.14
+for versions 1.14+

-Mod quirks:
+Mod quirks as of first release:
 * Please note that when making these potions that as soon as they are finished brewing they need to be removed from the stand or they will brew loop and waste materials
 * These potions cannot be modified by glowstone or any other potion modifying items (E.G gunpowder)